SamSweere/xmm-epicpn-simulator/README.md

 3. Build the image given by the `Dockerfile` in this repo: `docker build -t {your_own_tag} .` This will take an hour or two.
 4. If needed, login into the image registries used by your cluster via `docker login {image_registry_url}` and push the image via `docker push {your_own_tag}`
+5. You can access the image via `docker run -it {your_own_tag}` and run the code as described below.

 ## Local setup
 A word of warning: The following steps and the code run on Ubuntu 22.04.
 I haven't tested (nor do I intend to) other operating systems.
 If you're using Windows you'll probably run into problems, because of the logging library ([`Loguru`](https://github.com/Delgan/loguru)) I'm using.
 For more information see e. g. [this GitHub issue](https://github.com/Delgan/loguru/issues/1064).